 Hate speech is somewhat regulated in Chile.
-Article 31 of Act No 19,733 on freedom of opinion and information and the exercise of journalism imposes a fine on anyone who, by any means of social communication, promotes hatred or hostility towards persons on grounds of their race, sex, religion or nationality.
+Article 31 of Act No 19,733 on freedom of opinion and information and the exercise of journalism imposes a fine on anyone who, by any means of social communication, promotes hatred or hostility towards persons on the grounds of their race, sex, religion, or nationality.

 Data Subject Rights

 The Law provides data subjects with a variety of rights.

 Right of access